chenkh1/word-scramble/README.md

 ## Introduction

-Welcome to ekreb!
-Inspired by former ChangePlusPlus president, this web-based game challenges you to unscramble words within 30 seconds.
+Welcome to word scramble! web-based game challenges you to unscramble words within 30 seconds.
 You have up to 3 incorrect guesses, so see if you can top the leaderboard!

 ## Instructions